sbansal6/alpaca-mcp-server/README.md

 ## Claude Desktop Usage

+To use Alpaca MCP Server with Claude Desktop, please follow the steps below.
 The official Claude Desktop setup document is available here: https://modelcontextprotocol.io/quickstart/user

 ### Start the MCP Server